Liberec Region: Administrative divisions

 The Liberec Region is divided into 4 districts:

 At a lower level, the region has 215 municipalities, comprising 65 in the Semily District, 59 in the Jablonec nad Nisou District, 57 in the Česká Lípa District and 34 in the Liberec District.

 Cities and towns

-The table below gives an overview of towns and cities in the region that have at least 7,000 inhabitants (as of 1 January 2019).
+The table below gives an overview of towns and cities in the region that have at least 7,000 inhabitants (as of 1 January 2024).

 Physical geography

 The region's landscape includes the Jizera Mountains, part of the Krkonoše Mountains and part of the Lusatian Mountains.

 The region was affected by flash floods in August 2010, with swelling of the river Smědá being one of the factors to prompt evacuation efforts in the region.

-Demography
+Demographics

 As of 1 January 2019, the population of the Liberec Region was 442,356 with 217,791 men and 224,565 women, accounting for 49.2% and 50.8% of the population respectively.